Mediated Immunity in Pancreatic Cancer Convergence Team - Stand Up To Cancer

 Liberating T-Cell Mediated Immunity to Pancreatic Cancer

-Grant Term: September 2015–August 2019
+Grant Term: September 2015–January 2020

 The SU2C–National Science Foundation (NSF)–Lustgarten Foundation Pancreatic Cancer Convergence Research Team is a group of physicians, cancer immunologists, computational biologists, and biophysicists.
 They are working to better understand the immunologic microenvironment of pancreatic cancer, develop technologies to take advantage of cancer cell vulnerabilities, and form a multi-institution consortium to accelerate implementation of new strategies that could change the course of this deadly disease.